Akmazad/rXTalkViz/README.md

-# rXTalkViz: A visualization tool for functional cross-talks from enrichment analysis
+# rXTalkViz: A tool for quantification and visualization of functional cross-talks from enrichment analysis
-TBD

 ## Introduction
 The `rXTalkViz` package provides tools for quantifying and visualizing cross-talks between biological pathways.
 It models the pathway cross-talks in two categories: